OPERA-Cal-Val/OPERA-ArcGIS-Toolbox/README.md

 (c)	OPERA Raster Mosaic

 These tools perform the following actions:
-(a)	Download OPERA DSWx granules from PO.DAAC.
+(a)	Download OPERA DSWx-HLS granules from PO.DAAC.
+Download OPERA DIST-ALERT granules from LP DAAC.
+Download OPERA RTC-S1 granules from ASF DAAC.
-(b)	Filter OPERA granules from the downloaded stack in (a) or from a previously downloaded stack based on a user-provided date range and Area of Interest (AOI).
+(b)	Filter OPERA DSWx-HLS granules from the downloaded stack in (a) or from a previously downloaded stack based on a user-provided date range and Area of Interest (AOI).
 Optional functionality copies subsets of granules into a separate folder based on filter parameters.
-(c)	Composite and mosaic OPERA granules based on user-provided land cover priorities (The mosaic operator will choose the prioritized land cover class in areas where granules overlap).
+(c)	Composite and mosaic OPERA DSWx-HLS granules based on user-provided land cover priorities (The mosaic operator will choose the prioritized land cover class in areas where granules overlap).

 The contents of the toolbox are as follows:
 -	This readme file